 reg.
 Writers Guild Canada # S04-8228

-A young widow traveling alone in Northern Italy meets a lesbian writer, faces death, falls in love and discovers herself.
-The Dear Diary account of Therťse is a love story - about a woman's struggle against her inner turmoil and her feelings for another woman while plunging into adventure and danger.
-The story of Therťse and Shawna is fun, adventurous, brave, poignant, and eventually satisfying and inspirational.
+A young widow traveling alone in Northern Italy meets a woman writer, faces death, falls in love and discovers herself.
+The Dear Diary account of Therťse is a love story - about her struggle against inner turmoil and her feelings for another woman while plunging into adventure and danger.
+The story of Therťse and Shawna is fun, adventurous, sexy, brave, poignant, and eventually satisfying and inspirational.

-Acts of Empathy is now published by Amazon on Kindle -
+Acts of Empathy is now published by Amazon Books - feedback - firstname.lastname@example.org

 All writing and photography © Dahlia - © RC Westerholm